 A summary of the steps that will be taken to recover possession of the land and approximate working day timescales associated with this is provided below.
-A more detailed explanation is provided at Appendix 1.

 An initial assessment visit will be conducted as soon as possible on the first working day.
 The purpose of this will be to;